 Marinating and Preparing Skewers

 - In a medium-sized bowl add yogurt, ginger, garlic, turmeric, salt, red chili powder, garam masala, and chat masala.
 Crush the dried fenugreek leaves on the palm of your hands and add them to the bowl.
 Add lemon juice and mix all the ingredients to make the marinade.

 - Add paneer, peppers, and onions to the marinade and mix everything together coating the paneer and veggies well with the marinade.

-- When ready to cook, lightly spray or brush the air fryer basket with oil.
-Line the skewers 4 to 5 skewers inside the basket and spray over lightly with oil.
+- Lightly spray or brush the air fryer basket with oil.
+Line 4 to 5 skewers and spray over lightly with oil.
 Cook for 5 minutes at 360°F (180° C).
 Turn the skewers, spray lightly with oil and cook for another 2 to 3 minutes.

 - Serve immediately with chutney fresh lemon wedges.